annettedorothea/de.acegen/README.md

 _DSL (Domain Specific Language) and code generator implemented with Xtext based on [the ACE-architecture](#The-ACE-Architecture)_

-This tool helps you to write web APIs and web clients and can be plugged into Eclipse, Theia and VS Code.
+This tool helps you to write web APIs and web clients and can be plugged into Eclipse, support for [Theia](https://theia-ide.org) and [VS Code](https://code.visualstudio.com) is to come soon.

 You will benefit from:

 _(first link leeds to server sample, second to client)_